DLA Piper LLP - True Picture

 Training opportunities

 Our International Training Programme seeks to create a culture of learning and development from the time you accept an offer with us.
-Before starting with us you will be sponsored to attend a Masters level preparatory course which includes the SQE1 and SQE2 examinations which are required to qualify as a solicitor.
-For non-law degree joiners, a law conversion course will be sponsored before you attend the SQE preparatory course.
+Before commencing your programme you will be sponsored to attend a Masters level preparatory course which includes the SQE1 and SQE2.
+For non-law degree joiners, a law conversion course will be sponsored before the SQE. preparatory course.

-By the end of your Training Programme, you will emerge with a clearer understanding of where your talent and interests lie, which will guide your decision in applying for our newly qualified solicitor roles at the firm.
+Trainees will experience interesting and challenging work, creating exceptional results with high-profile clients.
+This means By the end of your International Training Programme, you will emerge with a clearer understanding of where your talent and interests lie, which will guide your decision in applying for our newly qualified solicitor roles at the firm.
 The experience you’ll have gained - and the networks you’ll have nurtured - will provide a strong foundation for your future career at DLA Piper.

 Summer internship